mathworks-ref-arch/matlab-parallel-server-on-azure/releases/R2021b/README.md

 You can remove the Resource Group and all associated resources when you are done with them.
 Note that you cannot recover resources once they are deleted.
 After you delete the cloud resources you cannot use the downloaded profile again.
 1. Login to the Azure Portal.
 2. Select the Resource Group containing your resources.
-3. Select the "Delete resource group" icon to destroy all resources deplyoyed in this group.
+3. Select the "Delete resource group" icon to destroy all resources deployed in this group.
 4. You will be prompted to enter the name of the resource group to confirm the deletion.

     ![Resource Group Delete](../../img/Resource_Group_Delete.png)